 3. Degree-less workers

 Women are facing a 1950s-style return to being the default childcarer, despite living in a dual-income household.
-BAME women have been hit financially, and are at a greater fear for their lives.
+Women from minority ethnic groups have been hit financially, and are at a greater fear for their lives.
 And some studies show workers without degrees have been affected too, with 13% of those without a university degree losing their job - 5% less than those with a degree.